rosell-dk/webp-express/README.md

 2. By altering the HTML, replacing image tags with *picture* tags.
 Missing webps are auto generated upon visit.
 3. By altering the HTML, replacing image URLs so all points to webp.
 The replacements only being made for browsers that supports webp.
 Again, missing webps are auto generated upon visit.
 4. In combination with *Cache Enabler*, the same as above can be achieved, but with page caching.
 5. You can also deliver webp to *all* browsers and add the [webpjs](http://webpjs.appspot.com) javascript, which provides webp support for browsers that doesn't support webp natively.
-You currently have to add the javascript yourself, but I expect to add an option for it in the next release.
+However, beware that the javascript doesn't support srcset attributes, which is why I haven't added that method to the plugin (yet).

 The plugin builds on [WebPConvert](https://github.com/rosell-dk/webp-convert) and its "WebP On Demand" solution described [here](https://github.com/rosell-dk/webp-convert/blob/master/docs/webp-on-demand/webp-on-demand.md)